Postponed Tokyo Olympics to open July 23 next year

 The Games are now being billed as the expression of humanity's triumph over the coronavirus.

-"Humankind currently finds itself in a dark tunnel," IOC chief Thomas Bach said in Monday's statement announcing the new date.
+“Humankind currently finds itself in a dark tunnel,” IOC chief Thomas Bach said in yesterday's statement announcing the new date.

 “These Olympic Games Tokyo 2020 can be a light at the end of this tunnel.”

-"But I believe it is the mission of the Tokyo 2020 organising committee to hold the Olympics and Paralympics next year as a proof of mankind's victory" against the virus.
+“But I believe it is the mission of the Tokyo 2020 organising committee to hold the Olympics and Paralympics next year as proof of mankind's victory,” against the virus.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive